 Drilling at Pat’s Peak was conducted off Utility Service & Assistance’s custom made drill rig with a 900 CFM / 125 PSI (425 l/sec 9 bar) Grimmer Schmidt compressor.
 Once positioned over the hole location, the drill rig would lower the Numa 125 hammer with 18 inch (457 mm) bit to the granite ledge to commence drilling.
 Results from the drilling were tremendous as the Numa 125 completed 15 rock sockets over the course of only two days.

-Although Numa’s 125 hammer provided an efficient, cost saving solution for drilling in difficult conditions, it was the high level of personal services that Numa provided that made the big difference.
+Although Numa’s 125 hammer provided an efficient, cost-saving solution for drilling in difficult conditions, it was the high level of personal services that Numa provided that made the big difference.
 Numa recommended and explained the benefits of DTH drilling to Utility Service & Assistance and how it could help them accomplish installation of the utility poles faster and easier.
-The company also provided additional support from start to finish of the project including delivery of the hammer, assisting with drilling start-up and technical assistance during the actual drilling.
+The company also provided additional support from start to finish of the project including the delivery of the hammer, assisting with drilling start-up, and technical assistance during the actual drilling.
 Thanks to Numa and Utility Service & Assistance, Pat’s Peak Resort will now be able to accommodate and satisfy many more skiers for many winters to come.